 One local student, Dennis Mokua, graduated at the top of his class from Oloosirkon in December 2010.
 He scored 335 marks out of 500 which equates to a “B” average.
 Dennis’s ambition is to become a doctor.

 Kitengela Hot Glass paid his secondary school fees and expenses for 2011 & 2012.
 He finished his first year in secondary with a B+ (6th out of 119).
 His results in 2011 were a B+ (6th out of 136).
 Our scholarship for him continues.
 In Dec 2012 he had a mean ‘A’ grade (3rd out of 135).
-In August we sponsored him to attend the Jehudi 2nd ‘Growing up Green’ Annual Camp on Environment, where he had the opportunity to visit a biogas slaughter house, was introduced to NEMA, met Dr. Shah (the first Kenyan to get a PHD in pharmacy & responsible for planting trees along Waiyaki Way), visit the Giraffe Centre, plant trees & go horse riding in Central Province.
+Also in 2011 we sponsored him to attend the Jehudi 2nd ‘Growing up Green’ Annual Camp on Environment, where he had the opportunity to visit a biogas slaughter house, was introduced to NEMA, met Dr. Shah (the first Kenyan to get a PHD in pharmacy & responsible for planting trees along Waiyaki Way), visit the Giraffe Centre, plant trees & go horse riding in Central Province.

-“What Dennis has achieved is very impressive,” Anselm comments, “especially when you consider the difficult learning environment at a poorly-funded school.
+“What Dennis has achieved is very impressive,” Anselm comments, “especially when you consider the difficult learning environment at a poorly-funded school."